Codivores/blog-tech/clgi7vez6000a09js45nj22wz.md

 > \--hasRevisions (-R), to allow comparing and restoring past revisions of records
 >
 > \--hasNesting (-N), to enable nested items in the module listing
-> \--parentModel=, to generate the route for a nested module.
-See ( see Nested Module)
+> \--parentModel=, to generate the route for a nested module
 >
 > \--bladeForm, to generate a Blade form instead of using the new Form builder (more info [here](https://twillcms.com/blog/twill-3-introducing-oop-builders.html))